et0and/portfolio-redux/content/projects/te-wahi.md

 <figcaption>First ever webpage with a few short guides on the most common tools, made entirely in simple HTML and CSS</figcaption>
 </figure>

+To start with, a very basic homepage was created to act as the central hub to all matters related to the maker space.
 To accompany this site were a series of A3 posters for display in the space.
 Each poster contained a short description of the core tools and machines used in the space, with a QR code that directed students to a video tutorial demonstrating how to use said tool/machine.

 <figure>
 <img src="/media/twa-posters-01.jpg" alt="A screenshot of some posters for display in the maker space.
 Each poster contains some images and a short description of the respective tool or machine, with a QR code that redirected students to a more detailed video tutorial."/>